Maryland DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources—an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Maryland showed a one-day total of 35,224 clients in treatment, the majority of whom (32,683 or 93%) were in outpatient treatment.
+State treatment data for substance use disorders are derived from two primary sources�''an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Maryland showed an one-day total of 35,224 clients in treatment, the majority of whom (32,683 or 93%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 2,201 (6%) were under the age of 18.

 Since 1992, there has been a steady increase in the annual number of admissions to treatment from 58,000 in 1992 to 65,000 in 2006 (the most recent year for which data are available).
 Chart 2 shows the percentage of admissions mentioning particular drugs or alcohol at the time of admission.5 Across the last 15 years, there has been a steady decline in the number of admissions mentioning alcohol as a substance of abuse and a concomitant increase in the number of admissions for heroin use.